Invitation to play

 Have you ever heard of the term “invitation to play”?

-The advantages
+The benefits

 Setting up an “invitation to play” offers several benefits for children.

-2. Encourages independence
+2. Stimulates independence

 3. Promotes imagination and creativity